 -

-Understand the sensory, social, and regulatory demands of off-routine school activities
+Recognise the sensory and social communication demands of out-of-routine school activities

 -

-Plan proactive supports that promote inclusion and regulation
+Plan proactive supports that promote inclusion and emotional regulation

 -